Svelar Documentation

 • i18n: Paraglide-js 2.x integration with server middleware, reroute hooks, and LanguageSwitcher component

-• Forms: Superforms + Zod bridge with createFormAction and loadForm helpers
+• Forms: Superforms bridge for Zod or Valibot with createFormAction and loadForm helpers

 • HTTP Utilities: CSRF-aware fetch wrapper for client-side API calls

-• Form Validation: Zod-based validation with FormRequest classes (DTOs)
+• Form Validation: Zod or Valibot validation with FormRequest classes and DTO payloads

 • Service Layer & Actions: Clean separation of concerns with services, repositories, and single-use actions